ChayceJRoss/ChayceJRoss.github.io/src/content/projects/project-1.md

 ---
 title : Robot Summer
-blurb : Robot competition that I came third in at UBC involving firmware engineering, robotics and mechanical design. date : 2024-09-12
+blurb : Participating in a robot line following competition is an exhilarating journey that combines technical prowess with strategic thinking.
+The challenge involves designing and building a robot capable of autonomously navigating a black line on a white surface, often at high speeds. date : 2024-09-12
 ---
 Participating in a robot line following competition is an exhilarating journey that combines technical prowess with strategic thinking.
 The challenge involves designing and building a robot capable of autonomously navigating a black line on a white surface, often at high speeds.